 Our supervisors' dedication and commitment to the success of our interns is evident in the extremely positive feedback received from our interns.
 Indeed, the quality of our supervision is consistently regarded as one of the strengths of the internship program at Holland Bloorview.
 Our program follows the CPA standards for the supervision of interns, with a minimum of four hours per week of individual Ph.D. level supervision (or three hours individual and one group session), although interns often receive many more hours of collaborative teaching and discussion.
+Interns will also receive one hour a month of Ph.D. level metasupervision to support the development of their own supervisory skills.
 Although the style of supervision varies with each supervisor, all of them follow our mastery model of training, with a focus on developing core competencies.
 Interns can expect to learn from modeling, observation, teaching, directed readings, feedback, ethical training and professional guidance.